Chris Hoy (politician)

-Chris Hoy is an American politician and retired law enforcement officer who is the current mayor of Salem, Oregon.
+Chris Hoy is an American politician and retired law enforcement officer who was the mayor of Salem, Oregon from 2022 to 2025.
 He also formerly served as a member of the Oregon House of Representatives from the 21st district.
 He was appointed to the House on December 8, 2021.
 In 2022, he won the election for mayor of Salem, and was set to take office in 2023.
-However, following the resignation of Chuck Bennett, the former mayor of Salem, Hoy took office on November 2, 2022 instead.
+However, following the resignation of Chuck Bennett, the former mayor of Salem, Hoy took office on November 2, 2022, instead.

 Background

 Hoy earned a Bachelor of Arts degree in political science and English from Willamette University.
 He served as an officer in the Clackamas County Sheriff's Office for 30 years.
 He was elected to the Salem, Oregon City Council in 2017.